joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6064565/2025/01/16/jaedyn-shaw-nwsl-moves-trade-window-soccer/

 **Barkley and Gibbs bring new life to the running back trading card market**\
-`Saquon Barkley and Jahmyr Gibbs' 2024 success has lead to a surge in their trading cards market, but not for Derrick Henry`\
+`Saquon Barkley and Jahmyr Gibbs' 2024 success has lead to a surge in their trading cards market, but not for Derrick Henry.`\
 https://nytimes.com/athletic/6064141/2025/01/16/jahmyr-gibbs-saquon-barkley-nfl-card-values/

 **‘Night Call’ Review: Belgian Brawlers**\